-The municipality has an approved Disaster management plan to respond to issues of disaster.
-In the meantime council has budgeted R400 000.00 to address disaster incidents in the municipality.
+The municipality does have draft Disaster management plan to respond to issues of disaster.
+The plan shall be finalized by the end of September 2022 and submitted to council for approval.
+In the meantime council has budgeted R300 000.00 to address disaster incidents in the municipality.